Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Benito Mussolini executed".</h2 head><h3 quote align='center'>"Italian dictator Benito Mussolini, \u201cIl Duce,\u201d who, after a series of military misadventures, became unpopular even among his fellow Fascists, was captured while trying to flee Italy and was executed on this day in 1945.
-Sort fact from fiction in our quiz about World War II".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"George Washington inaugurated".</h2 head><h3 quote align='center'>"George Washington, the first president of the United States, was inaugurated this day in 1789 in Federal Hall in New York City, addressing his constituency on \u201cthe proceedings of a new and free government.\u201d How much do you know about U.S. presidential history?".</h3 quote></h3 OTD